 By identifying any human rights claim at the outset, our team can save you money, time and energy by improving the chances of a right of appeal on human rights grounds, should your visa application be refused.

 Human rights claims, especially those involving Article 8, are complex.
 Our qualified lawyers at A Y & J Solicitors have extensive experience in this area, from visa application to appeal.
 Our client care goes far beyond the technicalities of law – we always offer honest and easy-to-understand advice, and we care deeply about our client’s situations.
-To this end, we provide sensitive, compassionate legal advice and representation; always ensuring you are kept fully informed of any development in your matter.
+Therefore, we always provide sensitive, compassionate legal advice and representation; ensuring that you are kept fully informed of any developments regarding your case.

 Relationships between spouses and parent and child almost always meet the criteria of ‘family life’, as do siblings who live with each other.
 In the Court of Appeal case of Pavandeep Singh v Entry Clearance Officer (ECO), New Delhi, Lord Dyson stated, “The existence or non-existence of “family life” for the purposes of Article 8 is essentially a question of fact depending upon the real existence in practice of close personal ties”.